 But for owners of older homes who are seeking to preserve or restore them in a historically accurate way, blueprints are an indispensable resource for remodeling and restoration work.
 It's every home renovator's dream: You lift a floorboard in the attic, or open a musty old trunk and voila—there are the original blueprints, with dimensions, specs, and elevation drawings, showing where every window and door was meant to be originally.
 The mysteries of your house are solved, and you have a roadmap for repairs and restoration.

-Alas, this is a dream that is almost never fulfilled.
+Alas, this is a dream that is rarely fulfilled.
 For most of us, this is only a dream.

 Remember that the house you're living in today may have begun in a much different style.
 Don't get off track looking for plans for a Greek Revival, when your home may have begun as a Federal style.
 To get started, explore a summary of Preservation Brief 35, " Understanding Old Buildings: The Process of Architectural Investigation."